 Prior to the passage of P.A.
 96-0889, the CPS required contribution for FY2011 was calculated to be \$586.9 million, or almost double the FY2010 amount.
 P.A.
 96-0889 reduced the District's required FY2011 contribution to \$187.0 million, which is \$120.5 million, or 39.2% less than the prior year contribution.
-In FY2014, the year when the reduced payment provision sunsets, the District's pension payment will increase to \$534.2 million, an increase of \$338.2 million over the scheduled FY2013 pension contribution.
-The three-year partial payment reprieve, while sparing the District additional pain in the current fiscal year, will only intensify the District's enormous pension funding problem in outlying years.
+In FY2014, the year when the reduced payment provision sunsets, the District's pension payment will increase to \$600.0 million, an increase of \$404.0 million over the scheduled FY2013 pension contribution.
+The three-year partial payment reprieve, while sparing the District additional pain in the previous three fiscal years, contributed to the District's enormous FY2014 budget deficit of nearly \$1 billion and will intensify pension funding problems in outlying years.

 The State of Illinois borrowed \$3.5 billion to make its FY2010 pension contributions and \$3.7 billion in FY2011.
 Pension holidays and borrowings both fail to deal with pensions as an ongoing operating cost and effectively push costs onto future taxpayers.
+The Civic Federation urges the Illinois General Assembly to prohibit funding holidays and borrowing for employer pension contributions.